 - Save your data.
 While entering Hibernation Mode, the computer saves the contents of memory to the Hard Disk Drive.
-However, for safety sake, it is best to save your data manually. - Data will be lost if you disconnect the AC adaptor before the save is completed.
+However, for safety sake, it is best to save your data manually. - Data will be lost if you remove the battery or disconnect the AC adaptor before the save is completed.